As Councillor of Ward 3, here are some issues that I will focus my attention on:

 - Address the assessment system imbalances,

-- Conduct an organizational review and forensic audit of all departments (financial & operational).
+- Conduct an organizational review including a cost and operational audit of all departments (financial & operational).

 - Accountability to the electorate.